Prime Day Deal Now: Selena Gomez's Rainbow Knives From 'Selena + Chef'

-Selena Gomez's Rainbow Knives From 'Selena + Chef' Are On Sale Early for Amazon Prime Day
+Selena Gomez's Rainbow Knives From 'Selena + Chef' Are On Sale for Prime Day

 The singer, actress and Rare Beauty founder showcased her colorful knives numerous times during Selena + Chef on HBO Max, -- which just announced its third season.
 The “premium and eye catching knives set” from Marco Almond consist of stainless steel blades coated in titanium, which creates the rainbow effect.